VaishnavAnand02/Nginx_Log_Analyzer_Linux/README.md

-# Log_archieve_Tool
+# Nginx_Log_Analyze
-a simple bash tool for achieving directories
+a simple bash tool for analyzing log